Defg Is An Isosceles Trapezoid Find The Measure Of G

 Conclusion

 Finding the measure of angle G in isosceles trapezoid DEFG involves applying the fundamental properties of isosceles trapezoids and using given information to set up and solve equations.
-By understanding that base angles are congruent and angles on the same side are supplementary, we can easily find the measure of angle G, whether given a base angle or algebraic relationships.
+Still, by understanding that base angles are congruent and angles on the same side are supplementary, we can easily find the measure of angle G, whether given a base angle or algebraic relationships.
 With a step-by-step approach and a clear understanding of geometric principles, problems involving isosceles trapezoids can be solved accurately and efficiently.